isaac-nabe/multinational-retail-data-centralisation652/README.md

 ## Description

 This project centralizes sales data for a multinational company into a single PostgreSQL database, making it easily accessible and analyzable.
-The primary tasks include setting up the database, extracting data from various sources (such as AWS RDS and PDF files), cleaning the data, and loading it into a local PostgreSQL database.
+The primary tasks include setting up the database, extracting data from various sources (such as AWS RDS, PDF files, APIs, and S3), cleaning the data, and loading it into a local PostgreSQL database.
 This centralized database acts as a single source of truth for sales data, facilitating up-to-date metrics for the business.

 ### What I Learned